gdwoolbert3/gen_batcher/README.md

 In general, a size condition and/or timeout condition is sufficient for most use cases.
 However, `GenBatcher` also supports defining custom item-based flush triggers.
-[For example](#behaviour-example), these callbacks can be used to trigger a flush based on byte size.
+For example, [these callbacks]((#behaviour-example)) can be used to trigger a flush based on byte size.

-In cases where an item-based flush trigger is temporarily delayed (ie `GenBatcher.insert_all/3`), the `c:GenBatcher.handle_insert/2` callback will not be called again until after a flush operation is triggered.
+In cases where an item-based flush trigger is temporarily delayed (see `GenBatcher.insert_all/3`), the `c:GenBatcher.handle_insert/2` callback will not be called again until after a flush operation is triggered.
 This means that the accumulator term is guaranteed to be in a valid state whenever this callback is